Mr Floppy discography

-The discography of the Australian punk band Mr Floppy currently consists of two singles, one EP and three albums.
+The discography of the Australian punk band Mr Floppy currently consists of one single, one EP and three albums.

 Albums

 Breakfast

 Breakfast is the debut album by Mr Floppy.
 It was released on 16 December 1991 and contains the tracks from their previous EP Firm and Fruity alongside three versions of a previously unreleased track, "Breakfast" (a parody of the Australian Crawl song "Reckless").